 I believe that model photography is best when it's a collaborative effort built on trust.
 I want the images we create to reflect your creativity and personality as much as mine and I want you to always feel safe in front of my camera.
-Here are some of the things I do toward that end.
+Here are some of the things I do to ensure that:

 Everything Up Front

-I will give you as much information as possible about the images I'm hoping to create before the shoot, so there are no surprises at the shoot.
+I will give you as much information as possible about the images I'm hoping to create beforehand, so there are no surprises at the shoot.
 I will make sure to tell you whether any images have requirements that you might find objectionable, and will adjust the shoot plan based on your feedback to make sure you're completely comfortable with what we end up shooting.

 Open Camera Policy